laiquet/idtrackerai-enhanced/docs/source/FAQs.rst

 Can I use idtracker.ai in my videos?
 ------------------------------------

-You can check our :ref:`example videos` to see the type of videos in which idtracker.ai worked well.
-We also give a set of :doc:`./video_conditions` that we advise users to follow to get the best results with idtracker.ai.
+You can check our :ref:`` to see the type of videos in which idtracker.ai worked well.
+We also give a set of :ref:`guidelines for good videos` that we advise users to follow to get the best results with idtracker.ai.

 Does idtracker.ai work in Windows?
 ----------------------------------

-Yes, in the :doc:`installation` we provide instructions to install idtracker.ai in Windows.
+Yes, in the :ref:`installation` we provide instructions to install idtracker.ai in Windows.
 We have tested the installation in computers running Windows 10 Pro.

 Can I run idtracker.ai in a laptop?